reifjulian/wyoung/README.md

 ## Overview:

 `wyoung` is a [Stata](http://www.stata.com) command that calculates adjusted *p*-values using the free step-down resampling methodology of Westfall and Young (1993).
 It also computes the Bonferroni-Holm and Sidak-Holm adjusted *p*-values.
-Additional documentation is available [here](/documentation/wyoung.pdf).
+Algorithm details and simulation test results are available [here](/documentation/wyoung.pdf).

 This command was developed as part of the [Illinois Workplace Wellness Study](https://www.nber.org/workplacewellness/).